G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

 As a felon, Mr. Liddy lost the right to own a gun, but he found an easy way around the law.
 He told interviewers that he owned no guns, “but Mrs. Liddy owns 27, some of which she keeps on my side of the bed.”

-Unlike other Watergate defendants, Mr. Liddy reveled in his celebrity status as the man at the center of a scandal that brought down a president and his reputation for carrying out “dirty tricks.”
-His black Volvo sported the personalized tag “H20GATE.”
-He acknowledged that he would probably have ended up as an unsung “Washington political hack moving in and out of power” had it not been for Watergate.
+Unlike other Watergate defendants, Mr. Liddy reveled in his celebrity status as the man at the center of a scandal that brought down a president and his reputation for carrying out those dirty tricks.
+His black Volvo sported the personalized tag H20GATE.
+He acknowledged that he probably would have ended up as an unsung “Washington political hack moving in and out of power” had it not been for Watergate.

 “Things are very, very good for me,” he told the Los Angeles Times in 1991.
 “I’m very appreciative.
 I was an accident of history.”

-Dobbs is a former Washington Post reporter.
+Dobbs is a former Washington Post reporter and author of a forthcoming book about Nixon and Watergate, “King Richard: An American Tragedy.”

 Read more Washington Post obituaries